tatumamckinnis/DNA/README.md

 ### Analysis Questions

-Once you have completed benchmarking, answer the following analysis questions. **Include your answers in the PDF you submit to the analysis assignment for Project 3 in Gradescope.** The first two questions only use `StringStrand` and `StringBuilderStrand` as provided in the starter code, so you can answer these even if you are unable to complete the `LinkStrand` implementation.
+Once you have completed benchmarking, answer the following analysis questions. **Include your answers in the PDF you submit to the analysis assignment for Project 3 in Gradescope.** You can and should complete most of these questions even if you are unable to complete the code for the `LinkStrand` class.

 The following questions refer to the parameters:
 - N: the size of the original dna strand,